 In an abandoned building in the South West.

-Scaner (text), Earth Crusher (central figure) and Axe (end figures) in abandoned industrial building
+Scaner (writing), Earth Crusher (central character) and Axe (end figures) in an abandoned industrial building.

 In Griffintown.